Strangemother/python-hyperway/README.md

 ### Wire Function

-The connection can have a _wire_ function; a function existing between the two connections, allowing the alteration of the data "through transit" (whilst running through a connection):
+The connection can have a _wire_ function; a function existing between the two connections, allowing the alteration of the data "through transit" (whilst running through a connection)

+---

+**Why use a wire function?**

+It's easy to argue a wire function is a _node_, and you can implement the wire function without this connection tap.

++ Wire functions are optional: node to node connections are inherently not optional)
++ Removing a wire function does not remove the edge: Edges are persistent to the graph
++ Wire functions may be inert (e.g. just logging); Nodes cannot be inert as they must be bound to edges.

+Fundamentally a wire function exists for topological clarity and may be ignored.

+---

+A `make_edge` can accept a function.
+The wire function receives the values concurrent transmitting through the attached edge:

 ```py
 from hyperway.edges import make_edge